 The traditional cotton theatre velvets feature a directional-pile and a striking matte finish.
-Choose one of the stylish colours of the velours Puccini, Verdi and Bellini, or discover the budget range of 100% cotton velvets, including the medium-weight Velours Hamlet and the noticeably heavier Velours Atlas.
+Choose one of the stylish colours of the velours Puccini, Verdi and Bellini, or discover the budget range of 100% cotton velvets, including the medium-weight Velours Hamlet.

 While cotton velours are chemically treated to make them flame-retardant (FR), IFR polyester velvets are produced using materials that are inherently and permanently flame-resistant.
 These stage velvets are ultra-low maintenance and more resistant to moisture or wrinkling than any other kind of theatre velvet.
 This makes them more suited for touring than cotton stage velvets.